Saturday, December 6, 2025

 Veuve Clicquot has been promoting eco-design in packaging since 2006 and introduced its first rainwater recovery system in 2007.
 It has also been integrating renewable energies into its operations since 2009.
 In 2013, it created the first Champagne packaging made from potato starch, followed by the launch of Naturally Clicquot 2 in 2014, and the creation of the first-ever Champagne packaging made from grape skin in 2015.

-Last year, Veuve Clicquot partnered with Canopy, a global environmental NGO, to launch a pioneering packaging system.
+In 2022, Veuve Clicquot partnered with Canopy, a global environmental NGO, to launch a pioneering packaging system.
 This new packaging, part of the Ecoyellow gift box series, is made from 50 percent recycled paper and 50 percent hemp.
-This initiative is a significant step towards sustainable luxury, as it reduces the carbon footprint, is lighter than traditional champagne boxes, and demonstrates how luxury brands can maintain their status while making eco-friendly choices.
+This initiative is a significant step towards sustainable luxury, as it reduces the carbon footprint, is lighter than traditional Champagne boxes, and demonstrates how luxury brands can maintain their status while making eco-friendly choices.

 Veuve Clicquot makes grape leather